swiateks/CodeQuality/labs/lab02.md

 10. Inside the catch block, the code just prints a message explaining that the array doesn’t have four items.
 11. Then, execution is resumed to print rest of the lines

-## 2.3 Update the code file to be consitent with Naming Convensions
+## 2.3 Review Memory Leaks

-1. Open the java file [Config.java](../spring-chatgpt-sample-main/spring-chatgpt-sample-cli/src/main/java/com/microsoft/azure/spring/chatgpt/sample/cli/Config.java)
+1. Open the java file [ReadUrl.java](../codeReview/ReadUrl.java)
-2. Notice the varaibles on 18,21,24,27 > var1, Endpoint, Key, var4.
+2. Notice the readFromURL() method opens a URL connection object but does not close it.
-3. Replace the values with proper varaible names in Camel Case as below:
+3. Since the object is referenced even after it is no longer used, it continues to block memory and is not eligible for garbage collection.

-    Replace var1 on line 18 & 41 with
+4. Add finally block on line 16 to close the connection:

     ```
-    embeddingDeploymentId
+      finally {
-    ```
+        if (urlConnection != null)
-    Replace Endpoint on line 21 & 38 with
+        {
-    ```
+          try
-    openAiEndpoint
+          {
-    ```
+            urlConnection.close();
-    Replace Key line 24 & 39 with
+          }
-    ```
+          catch (IOException ioe)
-    openAiApiKey
+          {
-    ```
+            ioe.printStackTrace();
-    Replace var4 line 27 & 47 with
+          }
-    ```
+        }
-    vectorJsonFile
+    }
     ```
-4. Now you have changed the variable names into the ones which make more sense and also follow consistent camel case notations
+5. To prevent these types of memory leaks, the finally block should be used to close resources when they are no longer needed.

 ## 2.4 Update the code file to implement DRY (Don't Repeat Yourself) Principle
 1. Open the java file [SimpleCollegeApp.java](../dry-principle/SimpleCollegeApp.java)
 2. Notice the varaibles methods college(),college1() and college2() on line 12,25 and 39.